libcpr/cpr/advanced-usage.md

 ## HTTPS Options

-In general, you can use the URL of the `https://` protocol directly in your request.
+CPR verifies SSL certificates for HTTPS requests, just like a web browser.
+By default, SSL verification is enabled.

 ```c++
 auto r = cpr::Get(cpr::Url{"https://www.httpbin.org/get"});
 ```

-The underlying implementation automatically switches to SSL/TLS protocol if `libcurl` provides the appropriate support.
+The underlying implementation automatically switches to SSL/TLS if `libcurl` provides the appropriate support.

-You can also further customize the behavior of the SSL/TLS protocol by passing in more configuration items in the request.
+You can also further customize the behaviour of the SSL/TLS protocol by passing more configuration items to the request.

 ### SSL/TLS Version

 The SSL/TLS protocol has evolved in many different versions for security and performance reasons.

-Starting with version 7.39, the `libcurl` library will by default use the TLS v1.0 protocol.
+Starting with version 7.39, `libcurl` uses TLS v1.0 by default.

 If you have security and performance concerns, you can force a newer version of the protocol.